Updated August 2023

-We constantly encourage homeowners to improve their pictures.
+We are constantly encouraging homeowners to improve their pictures.
 Pictures are not only the first impression of a property listing, but according to vacationers, the most important impression.
-As testimonials and data suggest, better pictures lead to better bookings.
+As testimonials and data suggest, better pictures lead to more bookings.

 Here are 5 suggestions for taking bright and inviting pictures to better market your home: